 For more Thanksgiving decor ideas check out our blog post on Thanksgiving place setting ideas.

 Bonus: Make Holiday Cleanup Easy with Wet & Forget Shower

 If you have guests coming for Thanksgiving weekend, your shower will be getting an extra workout.
 And with all the cooking, entertaining, and shopping you have in store for the coming days, the last thing you have time to hassle with is scrubbing your shower.

-With Wet & Forget Shower, you don’t have to!
-Wet & Forget Shower dissolves away soap scum, body oils and shower grime with no scrubbing, no bleach, and no ammonia.
 Just spray and rinse!
-The easy, once-weekly application means that you can spray your shower now and not even think about is again until after Thanksgiving.
-Click here to learn more!
+The easy, once-weekly application means that you can spray your shower now and not even think about it again until after Thanksgiving.

 Photo courtesy of Mike Licht.

 Happy Thanksgiving!
 Stop by our website to learn more about our easy solutions to everyday problems, so you can spend less time cleaning and more time enjoying life!